 Can private foundations provide grants to foreign charities?

-Yes they can!
-Private foundations have several avenues for making grants with an international focus.
-One straightforward method is to collaborate with United States-based 501(c)(3) public charities that carry out programs abroad.
-For example, renowned organizations like the American Red Cross often establish dedicated disaster relief funds when specific countries experience natural disasters such as earthquakes.
-While the funds are ultimately spent abroad, the key aspect is that the legal recipient of the grant is officially recognized as a 501(c)(3) public charity by the IRS.
+Yes, private foundations can provide grants to foreign charities, and there are several ways to do so.
+One straightforward approach is to partner with U.S.-based 501(c)(3) public charities that operate programs internationally.
+For example, well-known organizations like the American Red Cross often set up disaster relief funds for countries affected by natural disasters, such as earthquakes.
+Although the funds are ultimately used abroad, the crucial point is that the grant’s legal recipient is a 501(c)(3) public charity recognized by the IRS.

-Similarly, some large foreign nonprofits choose to undergo the IRS 501(c)(3) process and establish an affiliate organization in the U.S., commonly known as the "US Friends of" arm of the foreign charity.
-This status requires considerable paperwork and legal work, making it a more feasible option for larger organizations.
-"US Friends of" organizations can encompass a wide range of entities, including religious institutions, universities, museums, and theatres.
-For instance, the Friends of Notre-Dame de Paris is the official 501(c)(3) charity leading fundraising efforts in the United States to rebuild and restore the Notre-Dame Cathedral after the devastating fire in 2019.
-Private foundations are permitted to make grants to these "US Friends of" organizations due to their recognition as 501(c)(3) public charities by the IRS.
+Another option involves foreign nonprofits that establish a "US Friends of" entity, which is an affiliate organization registered in the United States with 501(c)(3) status.
+Because this process involves extensive paperwork and legal requirements, it is generally more suitable for larger foreign charities.
+These "US Friends of" entities can be created for a wide range of organizations, including religious institutions, universities, museums, and theaters.
+For instance, Friends of Notre-Dame de Paris is a 501(c)(3) charity in the United States that leads fundraising efforts to rebuild and restore the Notre-Dame Cathedral after the devastating fire in 2019.
+Private foundations can make grants to these "US Friends of" organizations because they are recognized as 501(c)(3) public charities.

-But what if a foundation desires to support an international cause lacking a 501(c)(3) organization in the United States?
-For instance, consider a foundation that would like to assist an orphanage in Haiti that lacks official recognition in the United States.
-Is grant-making feasible in such a scenario?
-Indeed, it is possible.
-Private foundations can make grants to international charities even without an IRS-recognized intermediary.
-However, the process is more intricate than simply writing a check.
+What if a foundation wants to support an international cause that does not have a 501(c)(3) organization in the United States?
+For instance, suppose a foundation wishes to assist an orphanage in Haiti that isn’t officially recognized in the U.S. Is this kind of grant-making still possible?
+Yes, it is.
+Private foundations can indeed make grants to international charities without an IRS-recognized intermediary, but the process is more complex than simply writing a check.

 What is equivalency determination for private foundations?